nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-user.rst

-* **(accepting the standard defaults):**  If a user has not already separately configured frequency or channel number when ``WifiHelper::SetStandard ()`` is called, the user gets default values (e.g. channel 1 for 802.11b/g or channel 36 for a/n, with 20 MHz channel widths)
+* **(accepting the standard defaults):**  If a user has not already separately configured frequency or channel number when ``WifiHelper::SetStandard ()`` is called, the user gets default values (e.g. channel 1 for 802.11b/g/n, channel 36 for a/n with 20 MHz channel widths and channel 42 for ac/ax with 80 MHz channel widths)

 * **(overwriting the standard channel):**  If the user has previously configured (e.g. via SetDefault) either frequency or channel number when